harness/developer-hub/docs/infra-as-code-management/workspaces/provision-workspace.md

 sidebar_position: 20
 ---

 After you create a workspace, you can perform operations against the configuration, such as provisioning and destroying.
-You will use a Harness pipeline to provision and optionally destroy a workspace.
+You must use a Harness pipeline to provision or destroy a workspace.

 ## Provision a workspace